Looking at the Figures of Third-Party Application Security on Websites (Part 1)

 What Your Vendors Really Do On Your Website?

-In the second part on this topic, which will be published before RSA2020, we will discuss the essentials of what every CISO must know: what security and privacy risk third-party code present on websites!
+In the second part on this topic, which will be published soon, we will discuss the essentials of what every CISO must know: what security and privacy risk third-party code present on websites!
 We’ll keep the rest on stealth mode for now, but here’s a small hint: keyloggers, GPS and trackers.

 * Note: All data collection and analysis were done without a single setup or installation.